xiaoliwe/mining/README.md

 ### For EthStorage Mining
 1. The node installation command is as follows::
    `wget -O ethstorage_install.sh https://raw.githubusercontent.com/xiaoliwe/mining/main/EthStorage/install.sh && chmod +x ethstorage_install.sh && ./ethstorage_install.sh`
     to initial the mining environment

+2. The official docs is here: https://docs.ethstorage.io/storage-provider-guide/tutorials
+3. You need to have a account of [BlockPI](https://dashboard.blockpi.io) to get RPC's address and [QuickNode](https://dashboard.quicknode.com/) to get the Sepolia's endpoint address.